zachcoleman/bevy-exploration/README.md

 - Implementation of a static quad tree
 - Limited flocking algorithm for enemies

-The static quad tree is on in the current implementation deployed to the webpage.
+The static quad tree is currently visualized in the current implementation deployed to the webpage.

 ## Using Demo / Controls